Drexler27/drexler.io/README.md

             </section>
             <section class="content-section">
                 <h2>Background on Information Technology</h2>
-                <p>As a self-student diving into IT, you’ll explore topics like programming languages, network protocols, system administration, and cybersecurity practices.
-It’s a dynamic field that’s always evolving, which means there’s always something new to learn and explore.
-And with the increasing importance of technology in nearly every industry, having a solid understanding of IT can open up a world of opportunities in your future career.</p>
+                <p>As a student i learner with a focus on IT concerning topics like cybersecurity practices, network protocols, system administration, and programming languages.
+This is a dynamic field that is always evolving, so there's always something new to learn and explore.
+Furthermore, with technology becoming an increasingly important part of nearly every industry, having a solid understanding of IT can open up a wide range of career </p>
             </section>
             <section class="content-section">
                 <h2>Applications Used in Studying</h2>